deconf/Analytics-Insights/readme.txt

 Advanced features like events tracking and custom dimensions tracking can be enabled with a switch of a button, without the need of any programming skills.

 If you need Universal Analytics (UA) and Google Analytics 4 (GA4) to both collect data at the same time, for the same website, simply enable the Dual Tracking feature.
+Google Analytics 4 tracking is also available without needing a Google Analytics 3 property.

 = Analytics Insights on Multisite =